-Wong. - The Compensation Committee continued to implement the redesigned bonus plan adopted in 2017 that is applicable to officers other than the CEO and the

-Executive Chair.
-As described in more detail below, the bonus plan is based on EPS, return on assets ("ROA"), and individual performance, and provides explicit formulas by which performance against these three metrics is assessed in determining the annual bonus.

-- Bonuses were awarded in March 2019 based on 2018 performance.
-Actual bonuses ranged from 112% to 137% of targeted bonus amounts (in the case of Messrs.
-Tai and Cheng, the target bonus amount is considered the amount that would have been payable if net income had been achieved at the budgeted amount). - The Compensation Committee continued to implement the revised long-term incentive ("LTI") plan structure adopted in December 2016, which provided that LTI would be awarded in the form of restricted stock units ("RSUs") and that 50% of the awards would be earned based on EPS over the three-year performance period beginning on January 1, 2018, 25% would be earned based on Bancorp's total shareholder return ("TSR") compared to comparable banks and the remaining 25% would be earned based on Bancorp's return on assets compared to comparable banks over the abovedescribed three-year performance period.
-As described below, as a result of the TCJA, the Compensation Committee determined to award a portion of the LTI for 2017 in March 2018.
-No additional LTI decisions have been made with respect to the Named Executive Officers since March 2018.
+- Base salaries adjustments as of April 1, 2019 were approximately 3% for the NEOs (other than Mr. Liu whose salary increased 20% in connection with his promotion from EVP and Chief Lending Officer to EVP and Chief Operating Officer of Cathay Bank). - The Compensation Committee continued to implement the bonus plan adopted in 2017 that is applicable to officers other than the CEO and the Executive Chair.
+As described in more detail below, the bonus plan is based on EPS, return on assets ("ROA"), and individual performance, and provides explicit formulas by which performance against these three metrics is assessed in determining the annual bonus. - Bonuses were awarded in March 2020 based on 2019 performance.
+Actual bonuses ranged from 69.45% to 103.29% of targeted bonus amounts (in the case of Messrs.
+Tai and Cheng, the target bonus amount is considered the maximum amount that would have been payable if net income had been achieved at the budgeted amount). - The Compensation Committee continued to implement the long-term incentive ("LTI") plan structure adopted in December 2016, which provided that LTI would be awarded in the form of restricted stock units ("RSUs") and that 50% of the awards would be earned based on EPS over a three-year performance period beginning January 1, 2019, 25% would be earned based on Bancorp's total shareholder return ("TSR") compared to comparable banks over a three-year period and the remaining 25% would be earned based on Bancorp's return on assets compared to comparable banks over a three-year performance period.
+As described below, LTI awards were made to the Named Executive Officers (other than Mr. Tai) on July 18, 2019. - On June 20, 2019 Mr. Tai entered into a new employment agreement (the "Employment Agreement") with Bancorp and Cathay Bank, which replaced his previous employment agreement, which had an employment term through September 30, 2019.
+The Employment Agreement commenced October 1, 2019 and runs through September 30, 2020, and provides that Mr. Tai will be the CEO of Bancorp and Cathay Bank for that period.
+Concurrently with the execution of the Employment Agreement, Mr. Tai entered into a consulting arrangement (the "Consulting Agreement") with Bancorp and Cathay Bank, which will become effective if Mr. Tai remains employed through September 30, 2020.
+The Consulting Agreement provides that Mr. Tai will provide consulting services to Bancorp and Cathay Bank for a one-year period.
+Further details regarding the New Employment Agreement and the Consulting Agreement are provided below under "Additional Information Relating to Executive Compensation-Employment Agreement."

-Components of Our 2018 Executive Compensation Program
+Components of Our 2019 Executive Compensation Program